ivoronin/TomatoBar/README.md

 $ brew install --cask --no-quarantine tomatobar
 ```

+## Integration with other tools
+TomatoBar logs state transitions in JSON format to `~/Library/Containers/com.github.ivoronin.TomatoBar/Data/Library/Caches/TomatoBar.log`.
+Use this data to analyze your productivity and enrich other data sources.

 ## Older versions
 Touch bar integration and older macOS versions (earlier than Big Sur) are supported by TomatoBar versions prior to 3.0